testchimphq/ai-act/README.md

 # ai-playwright

-AI steps (ai.act, ai.verify) in your Playwright tests — open source, vision-enabled, no vendor lock-in.
+AI steps (`ai.act`, `ai.verify`) in your Playwright tests — open source, vision-enabled, with no vendor lock-in.

 ## Introduction

 `ai-playwright` lets you include AI-powered actions, verifications, and data extraction in any Playwright test.
 It supports:
-- BYOL (bring-your-own-license) to use your own OpenAI Api key,
+- BYOL (bring-your-own-license) to use your own [OpenAI](./src/llm-providers/openai.md), [Google Gemini](./src/llm-providers/gemini.md), or [Anthropic Claude](./src/llm-providers/claude.md) API keys.
 - or use your [TestChimp](https://testchimp.io) license key to avoid paying separately for token usage.

 Unlike other solutions, `ai-playwright` relies on *vision intelligence*: screenshots are annotated with Set-of-Marks (SoM) overlays and combined with DOM element maps for disambiguation, so the LLM can navigate complex UIs with far greater accuracy and resilience.

 **Why teams adopt `ai-playwright`:**
-- **Vendor flexibility & BYOL** – use your own OpenAI key or TestChimp license; you are never tied to a closed license.
+- **Vendor flexibility & BYOL** – use your own [OpenAI](./src/llm-providers/openai.md), [Gemini](./src/llm-providers/gemini.md), or [Claude](./src/llm-providers/claude.md) keys, or your [TestChimp](https://testchimp.io) license (to avoid separate token usage costs), or extend the pluggable interface to support a local model—no vendor lock-in.
 - **Vision-first semantics** – SoM overlays + DOM metadata give the model precise context.
-- **Resilient prompting** – pre-action planning, retry guidance, and stability waits are built in.
+- **Resilient prompting** – pre-action planning (eg: handling blockers like modals before addressing the actual requirement step), retry guidance, ability to handle coarse-grained steps with multi-step planning.
 - **Open source** – complete transparency and community support.
+- **Pluggable LLM providers** – extend to Gemini, Claude, or local models by implementing a provider (see [src/llm-providers/README.md](./src/llm-providers/README.md)).

 ## Usage Guide